danilka4/ts_r/README.md

 Let me know if there arises any interesting behavior.

+Some things I found:

-The only confusing behavior I found was that the `autocmd` did not work with the `pattern` line.
+The `autocmd` did not work with the `pattern` line.
 The terminal refused to open under that specific setup, which is why I added it to the ftplugin files.

+Sometimes when sending a chunk from the left-most \` in the bottom fence of a chunk, treesitter does not recognize that \` as being a part of the chunk.
+I have no idea why it does this.